BenWheatley/FreeShaderCollection/README.md

 # FreeShaderCollection
-I'm writing some shaders, I don't want to restrict their use, but they have no purpose beyond "ooh that's nice"
+I'm writing some shaders, I don't want to restrict their use, but they have no purpose beyond "ooh that's nice".
+Not all browsers support the version of GLSL I'm using, so forewarning: these were written on *Chrome/macOS*, and *most of them definitely don't work on Safari/iOS*.

 # Fractal soundscape
 * Live demo: https://www.shadertoy.com/view/XdtcDS